-Shepherd’s Pie – a traditional Irish dinner loved by just about everyone and is easy to bring to your dinner table.
+Shepherd’s Pie is a traditional Irish dinner loved by just about everyone and is easy to bring to your dinner table made with ground beef, beef gravy, peas, carrots and then topped with mashed potatoes.
+The potatoes are crisped to a golden brown in the oven for the final touch.

 Shepherd’s Pie Made Healthy